-Photos taken by digital cameras are usually taken in 4:3 format which usually results in the wrong resolution for photo printing.
+Photos taken by digital cameras are usually taken in 4:3 format which often results in the wrong resolution for photo printing.
 An easy way to change the image format is to use photo cropping software like JPEGCrops.
-The software program comes as a portable or installer which essentially work the same way.
+The software program comes as a portable version or installer which provide you with the same functionality.

 Photos can be loaded into the main interface.
-Each photo is displayed as a thumbnail with its resolution and DPI next to it.
+Each photo is displayed as a thumbnail with its resolution and DPI next to it in the same window.
+That's excellent for quick image manipulations as you can control everything on one page and do not have to go through multiple pages to set the options for each of the images that you have added to the program.
 Images can be rotated by 90% and the aspect orientation can be changed between landscape and portrait mode.

 The most important option however is the ability to change the photo’s resolution in various formats from centimeters to inches.
 Since it is possible to batch load photos it is also possible to change the aspect of all those photos at once.
 This is efficient if all photos that have been loaded into the application have the same resolution.